cproctor/grand-food-planner/README.md

 It is possible to setup the planner.py file without saying "python planner.py" Hey planner.py, if I forget to give you a file find the csv file in the folder.
 You can do it!
 I believe in you!
 Come up with conversions for various ways of

+For Chris
+Make the pick list
+Make the shopping list